AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/flexible-port-egress.md

 Flexible port egress allows for custom, specific port forwarding rules to be attached to AEM as a Cloud Service, allowing connections from AEM to external services to be made.

 A Cloud Manager Program can only have a __single__ network infrastructure type.
-Ensure that dedicated egress IP address is the most [appropriate type of network infrastructure](./advanced-networking.md)  for your AEM as a Cloud Service before executing the following commands.
+Ensure that flexible port egress is the most [appropriate type of network infrastructure](./advanced-networking.md) for your AEM as a Cloud Service before executing the following commands.

 >[!MORELIKETHIS]
 >
-> Read the AEM as a Cloud Service [advanced network configuration documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/configuring-advanced-networking.html#flexible-port-egress) for more details on flexible port egress.
+> Read the AEM as a Cloud Service [advanced network configuration documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/security/configuring-advanced-networking) for more details on flexible port egress.

 ## Prerequisites

-The following are required when setting up flexible port egress:
+The following are required when setting or configuring flexible port egress using Cloud Manager APIs:

 + Adobe Developer Console project with Cloud Manager API enabled and [Cloud Manager Business Owner permissions](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/permissions/)
 + Access to [Cloud Manager API's authentication credentials](https://developer.adobe.com/experience-cloud/cloud-manager/guides/getting-started/create-api-integration/)